locoframework/loco-rails/README.md

 ### Strict dependencies

-Dependencies that are required for Loco to work:
+Dependencies required for Loco to work:

 **Loco-JS**